dylanjustice/AndcultureCode/clean-code/COMMENTS.md

 Comments used to amplify the importance of code present a good use case for writing a unit test to enforce something seemingly inconsequential.
-However, within automated tests we do prefer important setup be called wout with a brief explanation why that line is so important.
+However, within automated tests we do prefer important setup be called out with a brief explanation why that line is so important.

 ```CSharp